 Research indicates that targeted education programs, backed up by appropriate regulations, are highly effective at changing the practices of wood heater users leads to a reduction of excessive emissions of smoke from poorly operated heaters

 With this in mind, the first phase of the DSMP was a targeted education and community engagement project called Burn Brighter this Winter.
 The Burn Brighter this Winter Project was undertaken in East Launceston and West Hobart in the winter of 2012.
 The project was a collaboration between EPA Tasmania and the Launceston and Hobart City Councils.

 The second phase of the DSMP was also a targeted education and community engagement project called Burn Brighter this Winter 2013.
 It was undertaken in partnership with Huon Valley and Meander Valley Councils.

 In the winter of 2014, the third phase of the DSMP was undertaken in partnership with the Northern Midlands and Launceston Councils.
 The focus area for the Burn Brighter this Winter 2014 project was the township of Longford.

-Information and reports on previous Burn Brighter this Winter projects undertaken by EPA Tasmania can be found
+Information and reports are available on previous Burn Brighter this Winter projects undertaken by EPA Tasmania.

 The main objectives of the Burn Brighter this Winter projects have been to: